WayneCrawford/obsinfo/information_files.rst

 :``datalogger_modifs``: Modifications to the ``datalogger``: an object
-                        with the same structure as the ``datalogger`` specification, but only the values to change specified (not validated by schema)
+                        with the same structure as the ``datalogger`` object, but only the values to change specified (not validated by schema)

 :``sensor_modifs``: Modifications to the ``sensor``: as above